Smithsonian Student Travel | Student Journey | Washington, D.C. & Alabama

 Departure • Travel Day • Meet your student travel group and trip leaders in Washington, D.C.

 Washington, D.C. • 5 days • Begin your program in the nation’s capital with a group orientation to get to know your peers, then start to develop a shared understanding of the social justice issues you’ll engage with over the course of the trip.
 At the National Museum of the American Indian, join a guided walkthrough of the expansive Americans exhibition and enjoy a special performance of the play Hear Me Say My Name.
-Then, explore powerful exhibitions and artifacts at the Smithsonian’s National Museum of African American History and Culture, meet with educators and historians to discuss the historical constructions of race, how conceptions of race have changed over the centuries, the legacy of racism in the United States, and how systemic racism manifests in the 21st century.
+Then, explore powerful exhibitions and artifacts at the Smithsonian’s National Museum of African American History and culture.
+Examine the historical constructions of race, how conceptions of race have changed over the centuries, the legacy of racism in the United States, and how systemic racism manifests in the 21st century.
 Consider how injustice might be addressed with legislation and policy at the national level, gaining insights from elected officials, lobbyists, nonprofit organizers, and advocates.

 Montgomery, Alabama • 3 days • Next, head south for the rolling hills and red-dirt roads of Alabama.
 Visit the National Memorial for Peace and Justice and learn about the victims of racial terror lynchings.
 Walk in the footsteps of civil rights legends including the Rev. Dr. Martin Luther King Jr., Rosa Parks, John Lewis and the Freedom Riders, and spend evenings in Montgomery’s vibrant riverfront downtown.
 Meet with lawyers who advocate for vulnerable populations and get briefed on a case, discuss issues of justice at play, and brainstorm ways to move forward through legal and social action.
 Explore the connections between the country’s history of slavery and mass incarceration.
 Learn about barriers to and benefits of prison education programs, see student work, and plan a lesson.
 Hear stories of wrongful imprisonment and discuss remedies to these injustices.